 Public Key Infrastructure (PKI): The set of hardware, software, personnel, policy, and procedures used by a CA to issue and manage certificates [IETF RFC 4949].

-Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.
+Secure Telephone Identity (STI) Certificate: A public key certificate, based on a service provider public and private key pair, used to sign and verify a PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.